Home Health Content Hub Health Insights

 2.Wilson, J., & Parra, A. (2020).
 'We are collapsing': Virus pummels medics in Spain and Italy.
 ABC News.

 4. World Health Organisation.
 (2020).
-Telehealth - Health and sustainable development.
+Telemedicine - Health and sustainable development.

 6. Kurohi, R. (2019).
-Singapore lags behind China and Saudi Arabia in use of AI for clinical diagnosis and telehealth, says survey.
+Singapore lags behind China and Saudi Arabia in use of AI for clinical diagnosis and telemedicine, says survey.
 The Straits Times.

 7. Cigna Global Wellbeing Solutions.
 (2019).
-Telehealth: The clinical perspective on the role of Telehealth within modern healthcare delivery.
+Telemedicine: The clinical perspective on the role of Telemedicine within modern healthcare delivery.

 8. Kurohi, R. (2019).
-Singapore lags behind China and Saudi Arabia in use of AI for clinical diagnosis and telehealth, says survey.
+Singapore lags behind China and Saudi Arabia in use of AI for clinical diagnosis and telemedicine, says survey.
 The Straits Times.

 Related articles